arjo129/wgpu_rt_lidar/README.md

 This project only offers a rust crate that renders LiDAR and Depth Cameras, however we provide bindings to other simulators:
 * [Gazebo Binding](https://github.com/arjo129/gz_wgpu_rt_lidar)

+I would love to see more bindings such asones for bevy or even a python wrapper around this library.

 ## Future improvements

 Currently this relies on a seperate GPU call per sensor.
 It should be possible to Batch multiple sensor calls from the same scene.
-However, there will need to be some work done to accomodate the different
+However, there will need to be some work done to perform kernel fusion.

-## API Stability Guarantees

-NONE.
-Currently in active development.